Last updated on August 10th, 2022 at 10:55 am

-Long tail keywords usually consist of between three and five keyword phrases which are very specific to whatever you are selling.
+Long tail keywords usually consist of between three and five keyword phrases which are very specific to your niche.

-Like normal keywords, you can use long tail keywords to define what is on your web page and what the you want to be found under in the search engine results pages (‘SERPS’).
+Like normal keywords, you can use long tail keywords to define what is on your web page and how you want to be found in the search engine results pages.

-A long tail keyword could be something like ‘pilates’ while a short wail keyword is something like ‘pilates class east london’.
+A long tail keyword could be something like ‘pilates class East London’ while a short tail keyword is something like ‘pilates ’.

 How do you find long tail keywords

-Using analytics you can see what long tail keywords people have used to find your website.
+Using Google webmaster tools or Google analytics you can see what long tail keywords people have used to find your website.
 Ignore keywords that are irrelevant or too broad to define your product.

-To summarise, it is easier for a page to rank for a “long tail” keyphrase, because it is more specific and therefore has less direct competition.
+It’s easier for a page to rank for a “long tail” keyword phrase, because it is more specific and therefore has less direct competition.
 However, the downside is that less people will search for it, so the potential number of visitors is far smaller.

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.